CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/transaction.md

   type Transaction = {

       txid: string;

-      replaceable: boolean;// Is transaction replaceable
+      /* Is transaction replaceable. */
+      replaceable: boolean;

-      replaced: boolean; // Is transaction replaced by another transaction
+      /* Is transaction replaced by another transaction. */
+      replaced: boolean;

-      replaceTxid: string; // TXID of replacement of this transaction if {@link #replaced} == true
+      /* TXID of replacement of this transaction if replaced == true */
+      replaceTxid: string;

-      nonce: number; // Nonce of transaction, only valid on ETH, same nonce means replacements
+      /* Nonce of transaction, only valid on ETH, same nonce means replacements. */
+      nonce: number;
       ...
   }
   ```